Intelligent-Media-laboratory/C3DFeatures_and_Saliency_for_VS/README.md

-# C3DFeatures and Saliency for VS
+# C3D Features and Saliency for VS
 3D Convolutional Features and Efficient Saliency-Aware Algorithm for Surveillance Video Summarization